 - Set the Proxy Server IP address and port to match your Burp Suite proxy interface.

-Now that you are able to proxy traffic, there’s one more hurdle to consider.
+Now that you are able to proxy traffic, there's one more hurdle to consider.
 Today, SSL/TLS is used on most public APIs.
-This is a very good thing, but it means when Burp man-in-the-middles the Postman’s API requests and responses, you will get certificate errors unless your Burp Certificate Authority is trusted by your system.
+This is a good thing, but it means when Burp man-in-the-middles Postman's API requests and responses, you will get certificate errors unless your Burp Certificate Authority is trusted by your system.
 There are two options to fix this:

 Issue some requests in Postman.
 Check your HTTP History on the Proxy tab in Burp.